We talk about bots and chat bot

 What are bots?

 The ways to interact with bots can be many.
-The most common is integrating them into the chat conversation, but may also have specific mobile apps or part of another main application.
+The most common is integrating them into a chat conversation, but bots may also have specific mobile apps or be part of another main application.

 What types of bots there are?

-There may be many ways to classify the bots, for their intelligence, for the user interface, for the technology that integrates, for the platforms where you can find them, etc. But we believe that a useful way to classify chatbots is the one that Mindmeld makes, which contrasts the "intelligence" of the bot to the type of user interface it has.
+There may be many ways to classify bots: for their intelligence, for the user interface, for the integrated technologies, for the platforms where you can find them, etc. But we believe that a useful way to classify chatbots is the one that Mindmeld makes, which contrasts the "intelligence" of the bot to the type of user interface it has.

 So we distinguish four types of user interface according to their intelligence:

 - navigation by click recognition